Scott Minto

 Scott Christopher Minto (born 6 August 1971) is an English former professional footballer and sports television pundit.

-As a player he was as a left back who played in the Premier League for Chelsea and West Ham United and in Portugal for Benfica.
+As a player he was a left back who played in the Premier League for Chelsea and West Ham United and in Portugal for Benfica.
 He also played in the Football League for Charlton Athletic and Rotherham United and was capped six times by England U21.

-Since retirement, Minto has worked as a pundit and occasional co-commentator, notably with Sky Sports and talkSPORT.
+Since retirement, Minto has worked as a pundit and occasional co-commentator, notably with Sky Sports and Talksport.

 Playing career

 Minto started his career with Charlton Athletic and made his debut as a 17-year-old in 1988.
 After over 220 appearances for the Addicks, he moved across London to sign for Chelsea in July 1994 for £875,000.

 Minto made his debut for Chelsea in a 6–2 Cup Winners' Cup win against Czech side FK Viktoria Žižkov, and played in every round of the side's run to the semi-finals.
 His time at Chelsea was plagued by injuries, but he was nevertheless a regular member of the Chelsea defence when fit.
 In 1996–97, he was an important part of the side's run to the 1997 FA Cup Final, which they won, defeating Middlesbrough 2–0 in what proved to be his last game for the club.
 He scored five goals in 72 appearances for Chelsea, all of which came in his final season.

 In June 1997, shortly after Chelsea's FA Cup win, Minto joined Benfica of Portugal on a free transfer.
 He remained in Lisbon for 18 months, making 31 appearances, before returning to England with West Ham United for £1,000,000 in January 1999.

 His West Ham career got off to a poor start, losing 4–0 at home to Sheffield Wednesday, but he quickly established himself in the side, as the club secured 5th place in the league – their highest ever Premier League finish.
 However, his time there was again plagued by injury problems and he was released by the club upon the expiry of his contract in June 2003.
 He played in 51 league games for West Ham, without scoring.

 Minto then joined League One side Rotherham United, but once again injuries hindered his progress and he made just seven league appearances during the 2005–06 season.
 He announced his retirement from the game in July 2006.